zootedme/zootedme.github.io/_posts/2021-07-21-top-6-best-nft-games-to-earn-money.md

 ![Top 6 Best NFT Games To Earn Money - Axie Infinity](/assets/images/axie-infinity.png)

-As a non-fungible token game that rewards its players with cryptocurrency and requires cryptocurrency to play, Axie Infinity has boosted the appeal of NFT games to unprecedented heights.
+As a non-fungible token game that pays out in cryptocurrency and requires cryptocurrency to participate, it's a no-brainer.
+Axie Infinity has boosted the appeal of NFT games to unprecedented heights.
 Players may kill time and have fun while earning and trading cryptocurrency in-game.
 Try [Axie Infinity](https://axieinfinity.com/)

 <br/><br/>